oluwapoloreoyeniji/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Other users: all the permissions
-The script: 9-John_Doe sets the mode of the file hello to: -rwxr-x-wx The script: 10-mirror_permissions sets the mode of the file: hello the same as olleh's mode
+The script: 9-John_Doe sets the mode of the file hello to: -rwxr-x-wx The script: 10-mirror_permissions sets the mode of the file: hello the same as olleh's mode The script: 11-directories_permission adds execute permission to all subdirectories of the current directory of the owner, the group owner and all other users.
+Regular files should not be changed